mertgulerx/hospital-appointment-system-java/README.md

 1. Download Java JDK 21 for your operating system: [https://adoptium.net/temurin/releases/](https://adoptium.net/temurin/releases/)
 2. Download JavaFX 21 SDK for your operating system: [https://gluonhq.com/products/javafx/](https://gluonhq.com/products/javafx/)
 3. Unzip the JavaFX SDK and put the folder inside to a suitable place.
 For windows it must be your userprofile path.
-Which you can Windows + R and enter command below:
+Which you can use Windows + R key combination and run the command below:
    ```sh
    %USERPROFILE%
    ```